Dr Katherine Stone

 I am currently developing a larger research project on the cultural memory of wartime rape in post-1945 Germany, which will draw on theories of affect in order to investigate how the reception of difficult histories shifts over time and, ultimately, to illuminate how societies produce knowledge about individual and collective trauma.

-In addition, I continue to be interested in the representation of women in the Third Reich, especially those women at the heart of the regime and the concentrationary system.
+In addition, I continue to engage with the representation of women in the Third Reich, especially those women at the heart of the regime and the concentrationary system.
 I am especially interested in the uses and usefulness of gender as a "category of historical analysis" (to quote Joan W. Scott) in recent research on female perpetrators and on the representation of such women in literature and film.

 - Women and National Socialism in Postwar German Literature: Gender, Memory, and Subjectivity (Rochester, NY: Camden House, 2017).